 Cast: Alice Eve, Graham McTavish, Jack Davenport

 Westerns are heavily male-dominated, but this one is from a woman’s perspective.
 The film follows a woman who hopes for a promising future.
 These hopes are sadly cut short when her baby boy is kidnapped.
 The woman, Charlotte Lockton, then travels New Zealand’s wilderness to search for her boy.
-The movie is a good attempt at female representation in Western films, and the female protagonist in ‘The Stolen’ delivers.
+The western film is a good attempt at female representation in Pop culture wild west films, and the female protagonist in ‘The Stolen’ delivers.
+Considered the best westerns.

 12. There Will Be Blood